shreya000055/Banking_System/README.md

-he following programming templates have been used to create the program: • Classes • Constant Functions/Variables • Linked List • Queues • Conditional Statements/Selection Statements • Iterative Procedures
+The following programming templates have been used to create the program: • Classes • Constant Functions/Variables • Linked List • Queues • Conditional Statements/Selection Statements • Iterative Procedures

 There are 4 main objectives of the program: